-Hold your phone/camera with two hands and rest your elbows on your chest.
-Stabilize yourself against a nearby wall.
+Hold your phone/camera with two hands and rest your elbows against your torso to increase your hand stability.
+Lean against a nearby wall or chair.
 The nicer your camera the easier it is to get a tack-sharp image BUT, even the older models can get fine results if you're careful.
 Some people are born with a smooth, steady hand and some of us have to work at it.
 Stop walking, stand still, concentrate.

 2. Look for the light

 So you've got yourself still, the second part is getting your subject still.
 Since most of us are trying to snap shots of kids/pets/people it's not always possible to get your subject to cooperate and stop wiggling around.
 Good news!
 With some trial and error your camera can capture things in motion!
 Your wildest dreams are coming true!

 Having a "nice" camera can help, but picking up a DSLR that you don't know how to use isn't going to magically solve all your problems.
 You can get equally effective results with a snap-and-go camera IF you know how to work with your camera's strengths.

 The most important factor to combat subject blur is light.
 The brighter the light, the better your shutter will be able to stop the motion: